alan-turing-institute/data-safe-haven/safe_haven_management_environment/azure-runbooks/shm_build_instructions.md

     - Click "Exit"

 ### Set AAD sync permissions
-The `localadsync@<custom domain>` needs to be given permissions to change passwords or self-service password reset will not work.
+The `localadsync@<custom domain>` account needs to be given permissions to change passwords or self-service password reset will not work.
 - In Server Manager select `Tools -> Active Directory Users and Computers` (or open the `Active Directory Users and Computers` desktop app directly)
 - Click on the "View" menu item and make sure that "Advanced Features" is enabled
 - Right click on the root domain (eg. `dsgroupdev.co.uk`) in the left-hand window and select "Properties"